-Wonderlic SLE HESI A 2
+Wonderlic SLE HESI A

 Cardiovascular Sonography 21 75

 Dental Assistant 8 N/A

 Dental Hygiene 20 70

 Diagnostic Medical Sonography 21 75

 Medical Assistant 8 N/A

 Polysomnograph ic Technology 17 N/A

 Practical Nursing 17 70

 Respiratory Therapy 17 70

-Surgical 17 65 Technology
+Surgical Technology 17 65 recririology

-Applicants for all programs may attempt the Wonderlic a total of three times (only twice on the same day) and, when required, the Health Education Systems, Inc. (HESI) A^2 entrance assessment a total of two times.
+Applicants for all programs may attempt the Wonderlic a total of three times (only twice on the same day) and, when required, the Health Education Systems, Inc. (HESI) $A^2$ entrance assessment a total of two times.
 If the minimum score is not met, the applicant must wait six (6) months before retesting.

-An applicant may retake the HESI A2 entrance exam only once after passing the required cut scores at the student's expense.
+An applicant may retake the HESI A entrance exam only once after passing the required cut scores at the student's expense.